Terms & Conditions

 5. Rights Granted

-5.1 We grant you a non-exclusive, non-transferable, non-sublicensable, revocable, limited right for your Authorised Users to access and use the Services ordered by you for the Services Period to manage your business but not that of an independent third party.
+5.1 Subject to any limitations set out in the Microsoft Terms, we grant you a non-exclusive, non-transferable, non-sublicensable, revocable, limited right for your Authorised Users to access, configure (to the extent set out in the Sales Order) and use the Services ordered by you for the Services Period to manage your business but not that of an independent third party.
 You and your Authorised Users do not acquire any other right or interest of any kind in or to the Services.
 The Services are the property of us or our licensors.

 5.2 Some of your Authorised Users may be Full Authorised Users and others may be Limited Authorised Users.
 You must ensure that the number of Full Authorised Users and Limited Authorised Users that you authorise to use the Services (regardless of whether they are actively using the Services at any particular time) does not exceed the respective quantities purchased under this Agreement.
 A Full Authorised User or a Limited Authorised User will be counted for such purposes until you have permanently removed their authorisation to use the Services (whether because they leave your employment or otherwise).
 You must promptly report to us if you suspect that you have exceeded the number of permitted Full Authorised Users or Limited Authorised Users.

-5.3 You may increase or decrease the number of Full Authorised Users and Limited Authorised Users for a month by written notice to us at least 30 days before the start of that month.
+5.3 You may increase the number of Full Authorised Users and Limited Authorised Users by written notice to us and that increase will take effect promptly.
+If you are on a monthly contract, you may decrease the number of Full Authorised Users and Limited Authorised Users by written notice to us at least 30 days before the start of the month in which you require the decrease in users to begin.
 Failure to provide such notice will result in the number of Full Authorised Users and Limited Authorised Users not being revised.

 5.4 To enable us to provide you and the Authorised Users with the Services, you grant us the right to use, process and transmit Your Content and Your Applications as contemplated under this Agreement.
 We may sublicence such rights to any Assisting Party.